Skip to content

 1. Better allocation of marketing budgets

-MMM can be used to identify the most appropriate marketing channel (e.g. TV, online, print, radio, etc.) to achieve marketing objectives and maximise returns.
+MMM can be used to identify the most appropriate marketing channel (e.g., TV, online, print, radio, etc.) to achieve marketing objectives and maximize returns.

 2. Better implementation of advertising campaigns